spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 Once an entity template function exists you have a way of constructing the _template_ of an entity.
 You now have a couple of ways of adding a health pack entity to the world:

-* At runtime, by passing an `Entity` object to an entity creation function.
+* At runtime, by passing an `EntityTemplate` object to an entity creation function.
 * At start-time, by adding an entity instance to the [Snapshot]({{urlRoot}}/content/glossary#snapshot) so it is already in the world when the game begins.

 For health packs we will do the latter, so that when the game begins there will already be health packs in pre-defined locations.